ing-bank/baker/docs/sections/concepts.md

 The purpose of events is therefore twofold.

-1. It signifies something of interest happened for a [recipe instance](/sections/reference/main-abstractions/#recipe-and-recipeinstance).
+1. It signifies that something of interest has happened for a [recipe instance](/sections/reference/main-abstractions/#recipe-and-recipeinstance).

     Example, *"the customer placed the order"*, *"terms and conditions were accepted"*